 The NHS ‘Fit for Travel’ website is a great resource of information.
 If you’re travelling with prescription medicine, it’s a good idea to take a copy of the prescription and a GP’s letter in case you’re stopped by customs or lose your medicine and need to replace it.
 You can contact the country’s UK embassy to see if your medicine is illegal in their country as well.
 If it is restricted then you can apply for a licence from the government before you go, you’ll need at least 10 working days to do this.

 Decide how you’re going to have your money whilst you’re abroad.
 We’d recommend getting a travel card which works like a debit card.
 Much like your debit card, it usually has a chip and pin, you can also manage your finances online and family and friends back home are able to transfer money if you get caught short.
 Most cards also come with a second in case you lose one.
 If you do decide just to take your debit or credit card then ensure you inform your bank where, when and for how long you’re travelling for so they don’t block your card whilst you’re away.
 It’s always handy to carry a small amount of cash with you at all times, but please don’t take all of your travel money in cash.

 It’s time to pack

-You’ve probably dreaded this moment since you booked your trip – it’s time to start packing.
-We’d highly recommend investing in a decent sized backpack which has sturdy straps and back support.
+You’ve probably dreaded this moment since you booked your once in a lifetime trip—it’s time to start packing.
+We’d highly recommend investing in a decent-sized backpack which has sturdy straps and back support.
 It’s also handy if your backpack is waterproof or has a waterproof cover in case of unexpected weather conditions.
-Whether you’re going somewhere that guarantees 365 days of sunshine a year or not, always pack study shoes or trainers, waterproofs and layers (hoodies, tracksuit bottoms, leggings etc.) you’ll thank us.
-Our 'Packing hints' article will help you out.
+Whether you’re going somewhere that guarantees 365 days of sunshine a year or not, always pack sturdy shoes or trainers, waterproofs and layers (hoodies, tracksuit bottoms, leggings etc.) you’ll thank us.

 Double, triple check